divinity76/BUSE/README.md

+# BUSEmt
+a multithreaded version of BUSE (in busemt.c)

 # BUSE - A block device in userspace

 This piece of software was inspired by FUSE, which allows the development of